 “I’m thrilled,” George said.

 “All I was asking for was a little help in Indy.
 Now I’m getting a lot of help in Oklahoma.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!